-In this region, the largest group of students report their ethnic background as European (55%).
-Twenty-four percent are East Asian, 7% are South Asian, and 5% are Aboriginal, with smaller numbers of students describing their background as African, Southeast Asian, West Asian, or some other ethnicity.
+In this region, the largest group of students report their ethnic background as European (67%).
+About 11% are East Asian, and about 5% are Aboriginal and 6% are West Asian, with smaller numbers of students describing their background as African, South Asian, Southeast Asian, or some other ethnicity.

-Most youth in this region (72%) were born in Canada, with 14% reporting that they had lived in Canada 5 years or less.
+Most youth in this region (79%) were born in Canada, with 11% reporting that they had lived in Canada 5 years or less.

-About a quarter (27%) of students in the region speak a language other than English at home some of the time, while 24% do so most of the time
+About a quarter (23%) of students in the region speak a language other than English at home some of the time, while 13% do so most of the time.

-Over two-thirds of youth live with both parents (69%), including stepmothers and fathers, and 25% live with one parent.
-In the region, 11% of students live with both parents but at different times, and 1% lived in a foster or group home in the past year.
+Over two-thirds of youth live with both parents (70%), including stepmothers and fathers, and 25% live with one parent.
+In the region, 12% of students live with both parents but at different times, and 1% lived in a foster or group home in the past year.

-Of Aboriginal students, most said they learned about their culture and heritage from school (80%) and family (68%), while 43% learned about Aboriginal culture from the community.
-The number of Aboriginal students who reported ever or currently living on a reserve was too small to report in this region.
+Of Aboriginal students, most said they learned about their culture and heritage from family (75%) and school (74%), while 66% learned about Aboriginal culture from the community.
+Forty-two percent of Aboriginal students say they have ever lived on a reserve, and 35% say they are currently living on a reserve.

 Frequent moves have been associated with increased stress for young people.
-In this region, 20% of students had moved once in the past year, 7% had moved twice, and 6% had moved three or more times, while 68% had not moved in the previous year.
+In this region, 16% of students had moved once in the past year, 5% had moved twice, and 5% had moved three or more times, while 74% had not moved in the previous year.

-Speak a Language Other 1 at Home Than English
+Speak a Language Other Than English at Home

-Never 50%
+Never 64%

-Sometimes 27%
+Sometimes 23%

-Most of the time 24%
+Most of the time 13%